Nkwor-Jane/Case-Study-Builder-with-OPENAI/README.md

 ## What you can do?!
 I could use your suggestions and feedback for this project and other projects.
 Thank you.

+## Clone this Repo
+If you are interested inclone this repository, these are the steps to follow:
+* In your terminal, clone this repository by typing - git clone https://github.com/Nkwor-Jane/Case-Study-Builder-with-OPENAI/
+* Change directory to client, npm install to install all dependencies
+* Change directory to server, npm install to install all dependencies
+* Create an OpenAI account
+* Add an API Key to your accountto allow communication with the API.
+* Start both servers using npm start

 ## Useful resources
 - [Creating a resume builder with React and Nodejs](https://dev.to/novu/creating-a-resume-builder-with-react-nodejs-and-ai-4k6l)